ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 * Values 32 to 95: A standards enumerated reason for the warning.
 * Values -33 to -96: A non-standard reason for the warning.

 Contraindicated: The Verifier asserts the Attester is explicitly untrustworthy in regard to this aspect.

 * Values 96 to 127: A standards enumerated reason for the contraindication.
 * Values -97 to -128: A non-standard reason for the contraindication.

-None: The Verifier makes no assertions about this Trustworthiness Claim.

-* Value 0: Note: this should always be always treated equivalently by the Relying Party as no claim being made.
-I.e., the RP's Appraisal Policy for Attestation Results SHOULD NOT make any distinction between a Trustworthiness Claim with enumeration '0', and no Trustworthiness Claim being provided.
-* Value -1: An unexpected error occurred during the Verifier's appraisal processing.
-Note: while no claim is being made, the Relying Party MAY make a distinction between a Trustworthiness Claim with enumeration '-1', and no Trustworthiness Claim being provided.

 This enumerated encoding listed above will simplify the Appraisal Policy for Attestation Results.
 Such a policies may be as simple as saying that a specific Verifier has recently asserted Trustworthiness Claims, all of which are Affirming.

 ### Assigning a Trustworthiness Claim value

 In order to simplify design, only a single encoded value is asserted by a Verifier for any Trustworthiness Claim within a using the following process.

 1. If applicable, a Verifier MUST assign a standardized value from the Contraindicated tier.
 2. Else if applicable, a Verifier MUST assign a non-standardized value from the Contraindicated tier.
 3. Else if applicable, a Verifier MUST assign a standardized value from the Warning tier.
 4. Else if applicable, a Verifier MUST assign a non-standardized value from the Warning tier.
 5. Else if applicable, a Verifier MUST assign a standardized value from the Affirming tier.
 6. Else if applicable, a Verifier MUST assign a non-standardized value from the Affirming tier.
 7. Else a Verifier MAY assign a 0 or -1.

 ### Specific Claims